libesmtp/libESMTP/docs/certificates.md

 CONFIG=$HOME/.authenticate
 ```
 were specified to the shell and `$HOST` is the canonic host name of the MTA.

+libESMTP may be configured to follow the legacy convention at compile time.
 Note that other than the location of `$CONFIG` the legacy and XDG conventions
 differ only in the filenames for host-specific client certificates.
+APIs or
+their semantics are identical for both legacy and XDG layouts.

+## OpenSSL Default Paths

-In either configuration if neither the `ca` directory nor `ca.pem` exist, the
+If neither the `ca` directory nor `ca.pem` exist, the OpenSSL default locations
-OpenSSL default locations are used instead.
+are used instead.
+This is recommended practice since the host system will
+usually have an up-to-date list of Certificate Authorities installed as part of
+its OpenSSL configuration.

+## Certificate Passwords

 If the user's certificate is protected by a password, it is requested when the
 SSL_CTX is initialised.
 It is not necessary to provide a client certificate,